paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Nofancy single post page](/images/hugo_themes/nofancy_single_post.png#center)](/images/hugo_themes/nofancy_single_post.png)

 Nothing fancy there as well, black on gray with a little red.
-No related articles list, no Disqus comments, bit with such design it's a plus, not a minus.
+No related articles list, no Disqus comments, but with such design it's a plus and not a minus.

 ---